Fig Jam, ricotta and pistachios, three ingredients quite common in Sicilian cooking come together to make a simple yet elegant crostata!

 For the dough:

-- In a food processor fitted with a steel blade, add the flour, sugar, salt and butter into the bowl.
-Pulse until the butter has broken down and is the size of peas.
+- In the bowl of your food processor fitted with a steel blade, mix the flour, sugar, and salt.
+Add the cubed butter and pulse until it has broken down and is the size of peas.Â

 For the filling: